You bought your new aquarium, filled it with water. The next step is adding fish, right?

 - Once nitrites are detected, add a half dose of ammonia

-- Ensure ammonia levels are less than 5 ppm
+- Ensure ammonia levels are less than 5 ppm (but greater than 0 ppm)

 - Daily testing of ammonia and nitrite levels